nathonius/obsidian-trello/README.md

 **Open to Side** - Whether to open the Trello view to the left or right by default.

 **New Card Position** - Whether newly created cards should be added to the top or bottom of the list by default.
 Can be overridden when adding a card.

+**Moved Card Position** - When moving a card from one list to another, should it be moved to the top or bottom of the selected list.

 **Verbose Logging** - Enable this if you're having trouble with the plugin.
 Logs will be enabled in the console.